autokitteh/samples/openai_chatgpt/README.md

 # OpenAI ChatGPT Sample Project

-This sample project demonstrates autokitteh's integration with [OpenAI ChatGPT](https://chat.openai.com).
+This sample project demonstrates AutoKitteh's integration with [OpenAI ChatGPT](https://chat.openai.com).

-The file [`program.star`](./program.star) implements a single entry-point function, which is mapped in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file as the receiver of `"slack_slash_command"` events.
+The file [`program.star`](./program.star) implements a single entry-point function, which is configured in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file as the receiver of Slack `slash_command` events.

 It sends a couple of requests to the ChatGPT API, and sends the responses back to the user over Slack, as well as ChatGPT token usage stats.